eda-ricercatore/admin-notes/skill-set/higher-end-roles/comp-x-sw-dev.md

 	- Experience building database storage engines
 	- Experience with Ignite/GridGain
 	- ***Experience with Docker, Kubernetes and/or public Cloud (AWS, GCE, Azure, etc.)***
++ Sr. Principal High-Performance Computing Architect
+	- Tenstorrent is leading the industry on cutting-edge AI technology, revolutionizing performance expectations, ease of use, and cost efficiency.
+With AI redefining the computing paradigm, solutions must evolve to unify innovations in software models, compilers, platforms, networking, and semiconductors.
+Our diverse team of technologists have developed a high performance RISC-V CPU from scratch, and share a passion for AI and a deep desire to build the best AI platform possible.
+We value collaboration, curiosity, and a commitment to solving hard problems.
+We are growing our team and looking for contributors of all seniorities.
+	- We are seeking a skilled and experienced High-Performance Computing (HPC) Architect to join our team.
+As an HPC Architect, you will play a crucial role in designing and implementing cutting-edge architectures for high-performance computing systems, enabling efficient and scalable computation for scientific, research, and data-intensive applications.
+You will collaborate closely with cross-functional teams, including hardware engineers, software developers, and domain experts, to deliver optimized solutions that meet the demanding requirements of HPC workloads.
+	- Conduct performance analysis, benchmarking, and write performance models to identify performance bottlenecks, optimize system parameters, and guide architectural enhancements.
+	- Design and develop high-performance computing architectures that deliver exceptional computational performance, scalability, and energy efficiency.
+	- Collaborate with hardware engineers to design and optimize the system's computational components, including processors, accelerators, interconnects, and memory subsystems.
+	- Work closely with software developers to define and implement software development frameworks, libraries, and tools that maximize performance and productivity on the target HPC architecture.
+	- Define system-level requirements, including processing power, memory capacity, I/O bandwidth, storage capabilities, and ensure compliance with industry standards and customer expectations.
+	- Evaluate and select appropriate technologies, including processors, accelerators, and network fabrics, based on application requirements, performance & power characteristics, and cost considerations.
+	- Collaborate with domain experts and application developers to understand the unique requirements of specific scientific, research, or data-intensive workloads and propose tailored architectural solutions.
+	- Stay up-to-date with the latest advancements in HPC hardware, software, and industry trends to guide future system designs and technology adoption.
+	- Work closely with vendors and suppliers to evaluate emerging HPC technologies, assess their suitability for specific applications, and negotiate supply agreements.
+	- Provide technical guidance and mentorship to junior team members, fostering knowledge sharing and best practices within the HPC architecture domain.
+	- 15+ years of experience
+	- Experience coding performance models in C++
+	- Bachelor's or Master's degree in Computer Engineering, Electrical Engineering, or a related field.
+A Ph.D. is a plus.
+	- Strong expertise in high-performance computing architecture design, including processors, accelerators, interconnects, and memory subsystems.
+	- Experience developing new architectures using large scale performance simulation environments, for example GEM5 or SST
+	- Experience analyzing workload behavior on large systems using open-source or custom software tools
+	- Proven experience in designing and optimizing HPC architectures for scientific, research, or data-intensive applications.
+	- Proficiency in parallel programming models and frameworks, such as OpenMP, MPI, CUDA, or OpenCL, and their application to HPC workloads.
+	- Solid understanding of performance analysis and optimization techniques for parallel computing, including profiling, tracing, and performance counters.
+	- Familiarity with industry-standard interconnects and network fabrics, such as InfiniBand, Ethernet, or Omni-Path, and their impact on HPC system performance.
+	- Knowledge of memory subsystems and memory hierarchy designs, including cache coherence protocols, memory models, and NUMA architectures.
+	- Experience with HPC software stack components, such as compilers, runtime systems, job schedulers, and scientific libraries.
+	- Strong programming skills in languages commonly used in HPC, such as C, C++, Fortran, or Python.
+	- Excellent problem-solving abilities and the ability to analyze and address complex performance and scalability challenges.
+	- Strong communication and collaboration skills to work effectively with cross-functional teams and domain experts.
+	- Compensation for all engineers at Tenstorrent ranges from $100k - $500k including base and variable compensation targets.
+Experience, skills, education, background and location all impact the actual offer made.